-Fiscal year 2003 public health and human services expenditures were \$20.0 billion and are expected to be \$21.1 billion for fiscal year 2004.
-For fiscal year 2005, \$22.5 billion is proposed for these purposes.
-Of the fiscal year 2004 expenditures, \$7.3 billion will be from the General Fund, while \$7.9 is proposed for 2005.
-Federal funds are expected to increase by \$1.1 billion, while augmentations are expected to decrease by \$259 million for fiscal year 2004.
-The fiscal year 2004 budget also includes \$397 million of receipts from the Tobacco Settlement Fund that will be expended for health care.
-Federal funds matching the additional state Tobacco MSA funds are included in the increase noted above.
+Fiscal year 2005 public health and human services expenditures were \$23.53 billion and are projected to be \$24.3 billion for fiscal year 2006.
+Of the fiscal year 2005 expenditures, \$8.2 billion were funded from the General Fund, while \$8.9 billion is estimated for fiscal year 2006.
+Federal funds are expected to decrease by \$114.5 million, and augmentations are expected to increase by \$112.9 million for fiscal year 2006.
+The fiscal year 2006 budget also includes \$337.0 million of receipts from the Tobacco Settlement Fund that will be expended for health care.
+Federal funds matching the additional state Tobacco MSA funds are included in the decrease noted above.
 Public health and human service programs are the largest single component of combined state and federal spending in the Commonwealth's operating budget.
 The overall budget increase reflects caseload increases as well as higher costs to provide support for former welfare clients obtaining work, federal mandates, litigation and continued support of county operated programs for child welfare, mental health and mental retardation.

 Programs providing temporary financial assistance and medical assistance comprise the largest portion of public health and human services expenditures.
-General Fund expenditures for these assistance programs by the Commonwealth amounted to \$3.5 billion in fiscal year 2003, while \$4.0 billion is budgeted from the General Fund for fiscal year 2004 and \$4.5 billion is proposed for fiscal year 2005.
-The budget provides for use of approximately \$250 million of additional funds obtained from an intergovernmental transfer transaction for expected fiscal year 2004 program cost increases.
-A nursing home assessment fee will provide a General Fund offset of \$134 million in fiscal year 2004.
-Enhanced federal funding of 2.95 percent is expected to offset the General Fund obligation by \$428 million.
-Approximately 34 percent of the total cost of assistance to the economically needy is supported by Commonwealth funds appropriated from the General Fund.
+General Fund expenditures for these assistance programs by the Commonwealth amounted to \$4.7 billion in fiscal year 2005, while \$5.1 billion is budgeted from the General Fund for fiscal year 2006.
+The fiscal year 2005 budget included the use of \$79.9 million in additional intergovernmental transfer funds to offset General Fund requirements and \$260.6 million is estimated for fiscal year 2006 for expected program cost increases.
+A nursing home assessment fee provided a General Fund offset of \$157.8 million in fiscal year 2005 and is expected to provide \$185.7 million offset in fiscal year 2006.
+In addition, a managed care organization assessment provided a General Fund offset of \$174.9 million in fiscal year 2005 and is expected to provide a \$192.6 million offset in fiscal year 2006.
+Approximately 37 percent of the total cost of assistance to the economically needy is supported by Commonwealth funds appropriated from the General Fund.
 The balance is provided from reimbursements by the federal government and through various program collection activities conducted by the Commonwealth.